How to Optimize Your Google Business Profile in NE Florida

 Audit your listings before you do anything else.
 Make sure your business name, address, and phone number are formatted identically everywhere they appear.

-For a fuller breakdown of how NAP fits into local search rankings, read the [Complete Guide to Local SEO for Jacksonville Service Businesses.
+For a fuller breakdown of how NAP fits into local search, read our Complete Guide to Local SEO for Jacksonville Service Businesses.

 Photos: More Than You Think You Need